 How do I choose the right credit card?

+Choosing the best credit card for you will depend on what you are looking for and what you qualify for.
 Here are some things to keep in mind when shopping around for a new credit card:

 Should I keep my old credit card accounts open?

 Keeping some of your old accounts open is typically wise if you’re considering opening new credit cards.
 The length of your credit history accounts for 15% of your overall FICO Score, so instead of closing accounts, consider taking the cards out of your wallet and storing them elsewhere.
 This is why having multiple credit cards can be a good thing – to keep your overall credit utilization low.

 How often should you apply for a credit card?